 Seattle Promise students are eligible to apply to transfer to the 4-year institution of their choice, however the Seattle Promise scholarship can only be used at one of the three participating Seattle Colleges (North, Central, South).

 Can I transfer from one Seattle College to another?

-I'm in the Running Start program and have earned college credits in high school.
+I earned college credits in high school through Running Start or another program.
 Am I eligible for Seattle Promise?

 Seattle Promise will fund up to 90 credits toward a student’s first associate degree.
 Students who participated in Running Start and/or who earned college credits while in high school are eligible for the program if they have earned fewer than 90 credits and have not yet completed their first associate degree.